Slayer: Legacy

+Controversies

-A lawsuit was brought against the band in 1996, by the parents of Elyse Pahler, who accused the band of encouraging their daughter's murderers through their lyrics.
+A lawsuit was brought against the band in 1995 by the parents of Elyse Pahler, who accused the band of encouraging their daughter's murderers through their lyrics.
 Pahler was drugged, strangled, stabbed, trampled on, and raped as a sacrifice to the devil by three fans of the band.
-The case was unsealed by the court on May 19, 2000, stating Slayer and related business markets distribute harmful products to teens, encouraging violent acts through their lyrics, and "none of the vicious crimes committed against Elyse Marie Pahler would have occurred without the intentional marketing strategy of the death-metal band Slayer."
-The lawsuit was dismissed in 2001, for multiple reasons including "principles of free speech, lack of a duty and lack of foreseeability."
+The case was unsealed by the court on May 19, 2000, stating Slayer and related business markets distribute harmful products to teens, encouraging violent acts through their lyrics, and "none of the vicious crimes committed against Elyse Marie Pahler would have occurred without the intentional marketing strategy of the death-metal band Slayer".
+The lawsuit was dismissed in 2001, for multiple reasons including "principles of free speech, lack of a duty and lack of foreseeability".
 A second lawsuit was filed by the parents, an amended complaint for damages against Slayer, their label, and other industry and label entities.
 The lawsuit was again dismissed.
 Judge E. Jeffrey Burke stated, "I do not consider Slayer's music obscene, indecent or harmful to minors."

-Slayer has been accused of holding Nazi sympathies, due to the band's eagle logo bearing resemblance to the Eagle atop swastika and the lyrics of "Angel of Death".
-"Angel of Death" was inspired by the acts of Josef Mengele, the doctor who conducted human experiments on prisoners during World War II at the Auschwitz concentration camp, and was dubbed the "Angel of Death" by inmates.
+Slayer has been accused of holding Nazi sympathies due to the band's eagle logo bearing resemblance to the Eagle atop swastika and the lyrics of "Angel of Death".
+"Angel of Death" was inspired by the acts of Josef Mengele, the doctor who conducted human experiments on prisoners during World War II at the Auschwitz concentration camp and was dubbed the "Angel of Death" by inmates.
+Araya credits Rubin with coming up with the eagle logo from Hanneman's book on Nazi war medals, with the band using it since Seasons in the Abyss.
+The band has dismissed these accusations as misinterpretations of their intentions.

 Slayer's cover of Minor Threat's "Guilty of Being White" raised questions about a possible message of white supremacy in the band's music.
 The controversy surrounding the cover involved the changing of the refrain "guilty of being white" to "guilty of being right", at the song's ending.
-This incensed Minor Threat frontman Ian MacKaye, who stated "that is so offensive to me."
+This incensed Minor Threat frontman Ian MacKaye, who stated "that is so offensive to me".
 King said it was changed for "tongue-in-cheek" humor as he thought the allegation of racism at the time was "ridiculous".